 Coxswain Webber maneuvered the overloaded and damaged CG-36500 through the still-raging seas onto the fish pier.
 With no compass, he navigated by instinct.
 A crowd of Chatham men, women and children helped the shocked and sobbing survivors ashore.

 Crews aboard Coast Guard cutters rescued the crew of the Fort Mercer.
 The captain and seven crewmen on the other half of the Pendleton perished.

 Rear Admiral H. G. Bradbury congratulated the four CG-36500 crewmembers for “outstanding seamanship and utter disregard of your own safety in crossing the hazardous waters of Chatham bar in mountainous seas extreme darkness and falling snow during a violent winter gale to rescue from imminent death thirty two crewmembers… minutes before the tanker capsized.”

-It was later determined the tankers were made of steel used in wartime construction that had too high a sulfur content, which turned the steel brittle at lower temperatures.
+Later, an investigation found the tankers were made of steel used in wartime construction that had too high a sulfur content.
+The sulfur content turned the steel brittle at lower temperatures.

-The boat was added to the National Historic Register in 2005.
+The CG-36500 was added to the National Historic Register in 2005.
 In November 1981, the Cape Cod National Seashore deeded the boat to the Orleans Historical Society.
-Volunteers from Chatham, Orleans and Harwich restored the boat and relaunched it in a public ceremony attended by Bernard Webber and his wife.
+Volunteers from the Cape Cod towns of Chatham, Orleans and Harwich restored the boat and relaunched it in a public ceremony attended by Bernard Webber and his wife.